 Afternoon– Typically less fog, wind may pick up with a slightly bigger swell, more intense sun.

 Keep your gear to a minimum, but we recommend you bring a camera, sunscreen, a visor/cap and sunglasses.
 Wear light casual clothing, soft-soled shoes (like sneakers or sandals) and maybe a light windbreaker.
 You might want to bring a spare battery and memory card or film for your camera.
-Check out a more detailed list at What to bring whale watching on Monterey Bay.

 Yes, we do!
 Our private charters are popular for weddings, corporate events, special occasions, birthdays, holidays, reunions and more!
 Visit our Private Charters page for more information.

 - Clothing: Dress in layers.
 It is always cooler on the water and the weather in Monterey Bay can be unpredictable.
 Prepare for rain or sea spray.
 We have plenty of room on the boat to store your bag if you bring extra clothes such as a waterproof jacket.
 For winter whale watching, a pair of gloves is important.

 - Sunglasses, Hat, and Sunscreen: For protection from the sun and glare off the water.

 - Binoculars: While the whales sometimes swim up close to the boat, binoculars are great for spotting some off in the distance.

 - Flat Shoes: Wear flat, closed toed shoes preferably with a rubber bottom like tennis shoes.